Meditation for Depression

 Loving Kindness Meditation

-Sometimes called Metta meditation, it’s goal is to cultivate a feeling of love and kindness toward everyone, even those that have caused us emotional or physical pain.
+Sometimes called Metta meditation, it’s goal is to cultivate a feeling of love and kindness toward everyone, even those who have caused us emotional or physical pain.

 Loving Kindness meditation teaches us to breathe deeply while helping to promote feelings of love and compassion not only to other people but to ourselves as well.